jkuri/go-spa/readme.md

 $ docker build -t go-spa .
 ```

-This will build a very slim Docker image from `scratch` which includes only application built.
+This will build a very slim single-layered Docker image from `scratch` which includes only application built.

 ```sh
 $ docker run -p 8080:8080 go-spa